nitrosh/nitro-validate/README.md

 ## Comparison with GUMP

-Nitro Validator is inspired by [GUMP](https://github.com/Wixel/GUMP) (a PHP validation library) but redesigned for Python with:
+Nitro Validator is inspired by [GUMP](https://github.com/Wixel/GUMP) (a PHP validation library by the same author) but redesigned for Python with:

 - More Pythonic API and conventions
 - Better extensibility with the Rule class system